pwalch/dotfiles/README.md

   - `Settings > Privacy and security > Security > Scroll to bottom`: toggle “Always use secure connections”
   - in Mac `Preferences > Keyboard > App Shortcuts`, set `Select Previous Tab` to `CMD-UP` `Select Next Tab` to `CMD-DOWN`, `Move Tab to New Window` to `CMD-D`
   - start a meeting on Google Meet and try to get audio, video and share screen, which will trigger permissions request and require restarting the app
-- Flycut: start app and set up permissions, set shortcut to CMD + SHIFT + K, launch on login (https://github.com/TermiT/Flycut/issues/206), check `Move pasted item to top of stack`, `Security and Privacy > Privacy > Accessibility` add Flycut
+- Flycut: start app and set up permissions, set shortcut to CMD + SHIFT + K, launch on login (https://github.com/TermiT/Flycut/issues/206), check `Move pasted item to top of stack`, `Privacy & Security > Privacy > Accessibility` add Flycut
 - Flameshot: start app and try to make a screenshot to trigger permissions request
 - Thunderbird: set up email accounts
   - Gmail: `imap.gmail.com:993`, `smtp.gmail.com:993` with email address as user name and application password as password